saildot4k/MSS54-XDFs/README.md

 Use [BMW FLASH](http://bimmersoftware.com/bmwflash) or [MSS Flasher](http://www.msstuning.com/mssflasher.html) to download and upload your .bins to your MSS54/HP.

+[ChipFile Browser](https://sourceforge.net/projects/chipfilebrowser/) Is another great tool that will modify a small amount of parameters, but also will inform you which version of the DME you have.
+IE: 21132300**1801**J424

 The link below to m3forum is vital to the usage of these tunerpro files:

 [M3 Forum Comprehensive MSS54/HP Coding](http://www.m3forum.net/m3forum/forumdisplay.php?f=109)